For Authors

 General guidelines for writing numbers are as follows:

 – Do not start a sentence with a numeral.
-Either recast the sentence so the number appears later or write the opening number in words.

 – Report statistics as numerals (e.g. 7 rather than ‘seven’).